 We used the long swerve roads in the park to improve our riding skills as we passed by a big meditating Buddha – Lok Yeay Mao, old abandoned buildings and a new Casino at the top.

 It’s worth the trip, the landscape is great all the way up and the old buildings are fun to explore, just make sure you take a jacket, snacks and a full tank of gas.

 Gas stations in Kampot give you free drinks and snacks when you fill your tank.

 On our way back we did a little detour through red dusty roads with the intent of visiting the salt flats of Kampot.
-We arrived late in the afternoon and had the opportunity to watch some workers raking and hauling little piles of salt through the footpaths cutting the mirrored water.
+We arrived late in the afternoon and had the opportunity to watch some workers raking and hauling little piles of salt through the mirrored water.
 It reminded us of the saltpans in Aveiro, our town back in Portugal.

-The next day we rented the scooter again and drove 1h30 to Phonm Chhnnork, a pre-Angkor temple inside a cave.
+The next day we rented the scooter again and drove 1h30 to Phnom Chhnnork, a pre-Angkor temple inside a cave.
 You can get there easily using Maps.me and when in doubt, ask around, locals are always super helpful.
 The entrance fee to the temple is $1 and you’ll have the opportunity to go through a dark tunnel inside the cave.